-One of the smaller nations in Sub-Saharan Africa, there is actually a sizable demand for used vehicles from the United States and elsewhere in Togo.
-In fact, this country, which is home to one of the larger container ports for the region, is an important conduit in the trade of both new and used vehicles for the region at large.
+One of the smaller nations in Sub-Saharan Africa.
+There is a sizable demand for the salvage vehicle market from the United States and elsewhere in Togo.
+This country is home to one of the larger container ports for the region.
+It is an important conduit in the trade of both new and used vehicles for the region at large.

-Because of this, many have found themselves interested in purchasing used and salvage vehicles in the United States, which can then be imported into Togo.
-If you’re one of those people, there are a number of important things you should know before embarking on this mission.
+Because of this, many have found themselves interested in purchasing used and salvaged vehicles in the United States, which can then be imported into Togo.
+If you’re one of those people, there are several important things you should know before embarking on this mission.

 Purchasing Used Vehicles at U.S. Online Car Auctions

-When you’re looking to get the best possible deals on used cars in the United States, there’s only one place where you should really look: online used car auctions.
-Through websites that provide this service, you can gain access to auctions that had previously only been available to those with dealer’s licenses.
+When you’re looking to get the best possible deals on used cars in the United States, there’s only one place where you should look: online used car auctions.
+Through online auctions, you can gain access to auctions that were previously available to those with dealer licenses only.
 Because of this, you might find that you’re able to save nearly 80% on the cost of a used vehicle!

 As if those savings weren’t incredible enough, the convenience is even better.
-To get started, you’ll need to set up an account, just as you would with any other online retailer.
-In addition, you’ll be required to make a deposit that corresponds to 10% of which you wish your potential maximum bid to be.
+Set up an account to get started.
+Just as you would with any other online retailer.
+In addition, you’ll be required to make a deposit that corresponds to 10% of what you wish your potential maximum bid to be.
 For example, if you only want to pay up to $5,000 on a used car, then you only need to make a $500 deposit to get started.

 After your account is created and funded, the real fun begins.
 You’ll have instantaneous access to a database of used car auctions taking place across the country.
-In addition, an auction agent or broker will be assigned to you.
-He or she can offer guidance throughout the process and can even bring to your attention used car auctions that aren’t available online.
-Because of this, you really do have the best prospects for finding precisely the right vehicle for your needs at a price you probably won’t believe.
+An auction agent or broker will be assigned to you.
+He/she can offer guidance throughout the process.
+Your attention is also drawn to used car auctions that aren’t available online.
+Because of this, you do have the best prospects for finding precisely the right vehicle for your needs at a price you probably won’t believe.

 Shipping a Used or Salvage U.S. Car to Togo